ib-ruby/ib-ruby/example/README.md

     $ ruby example/list_orders

 The examples are executable.
-If you're on Unix-like platform, they can be called directly.
+If you're on Unix-like platform, they can be called directly ( » ./{script} «)

+The Examples assume a running Gateway-Application on Localhost.
+Please use a Demo-Account or run the API in »read-only-mode«

 ## EXAMPLE DESCRIPTION:

 *account_info* - Request your account info, current positions, portfolio values and so on

-    $ ruby example/account_info
+    $ ruby example/account_info   # or cd example; ./account_info

 For Financial Advisors, you need to add the managed account you want info for: